mqchen/taskhub/README.md

 PubSubHub - Send it tasks, watch as they happen.

+# TODOs

+- Rewrite Server's `verifyClient` to check X-Auth-*** headers instead of using BasicAuth.
+For example: X-Auth-Service, X-Auth-Key
+- Client needs to implement auto-reconnect with server.
+Need to support two kinds of auto-reconnects; 1) network hiccup = only reconnect, no resubing.
+2) server went down = reconnect and resubing to actions.
+- Server needs: `init-timeout` which should be short.
+Means no subing service picked it up.
+- Server needs: `task-timeout` which should be long.
+The subing service that picked up the task did not complete in time.
+Consider if this should be an event or be a variant of `fail`-event.
+- Server doesn't drop inactive connections form once connected clients that are no longer connected.

 # Vocabulary

 - `action`: A category of tasks.
 Example of actions can be: "email:send", "geo:geocode", "email/address:validate".
 Actions are composed of: `<noun>:<verb>` or `<noun>/<sub.noun>:<verb>`
 - `task`: An instance of an `action`, like a job.
 - `event`: An event that updates the state of a task.
 See task lifecycle for complete event reference
 - `command`: Messages sent to the hub.
 Either "pub" or "sub".
 Kind of like requests.
+Internal, not exposed in APIs.
 - `message`: Messages sent from the hub to the clients.
 Kind of like responses.
+Internal, not exposed in APIs.

 # Task lifecycle